DataTables/TableTools/Readme.md

+# Important - this is retired software

+Please note that TableTools has now been retired and replaced by the [Buttons](//datatables.net/extensions/buttons) and [Select](//datatables.net/extensions/select) extensions which offers significant improvements and API integration with the rest of DataTables and the other extensions.

+It is strongly recommended that you upgrade if possible to Buttons and Select, and to not use TableTools in any new projects.

 # TableTools

 TableTools is a plug-in for the DataTables HTML table enhancer, which adds a highly customisable button toolbar to a DataTable.
 Key features include: